Accessible Event Champion Certificate Program

 Assistant Director, Disability Access and Inclusion

-UCSF Office of Diversity and Outreach
+UCSF Office of Opportunity and Outreach

 Disclaimer